Missouri Weekly Fuel Update and Outlook

 MISSOURI Oct.
-15 –– Gasoline prices in Missouri have fallen 3.9 cents per gallon in the past week, averaging $2.65/g yesterday, according to GasBuddy’s daily survey of 3,940 stations in Missouri.
-This compares with the national average that has fallen 2.6 cents per gallon versus last week to $2.88/g, according to GasBuddy.
+22 –– Gasoline prices in Missouri have fallen 5.8 cents per gallon in the past week, averaging $2.58/g yesterday, according to GasBuddy’s daily survey of 3,940 stations in Missouri.
+This compares with the national average that has fallen 4.7 cents per gallon versus last week to $2.83/g, according to GasBuddy.

-Including the change locally during the past week, prices yesterday were 47.1 cents per gallon higher than a year ago and are 7.9 cents per gallon higher than a month ago.
-The national average has increased 2.6 cents per gallon during the last month and stands 42.5 cents per gallon higher than a year ago.
+Including the change locally during the past week, prices yesterday were 39.1 cents per gallon higher than a year ago and are 3.2 cents per gallon lower than a month ago.
+The national average has dropped 1.6 cents per gallon during the last month and stands 39.6 cents per gallon higher than a year ago.

 Areas near Missouri and their current gas price climate: